edryukai/leetcode/lessons/heap.md

 * Note: Visualization (5 min): https://youtu.be/cJayBq38VYw

 ## [659] Split array into consecutive subsequences
+* **Q:** You are given an integer array sorted in ascending order (may contain duplicates), you need to split them into several subsequences, where each subsequences consist of at least 3 consecutive integers.
+Return whether you can make such a split.
 * Think of subsequences as intervals.
 You need to find the right interval for a current number
 * The right interval would be the one with the largest "end" so far, since we have array in a sorted fashion
 * In case of tie break, one with shorter length will be returned